Having a good grasp of your volunteering needs and a clear volunteer role description will form the basis of your recruitment strategy.

 You might want to create a couple of different messages to see what works best and most appealing for your different audiences.

 |Use a strengths-based approach||

-It can be tempting to include statistics around AOD harms in your community, the levels of AOD use or local AOD-related problems.
-However, the Alcohol and Drug Foundation (ADF) recommends using a strengths-based approach that is positive and engaging.
+It can be tempting to include statistics around alcohol and other drug-related harms in your community, the levels of alcohol and other drug use or local alcohol and other drug-related problems.
+However, the Alcohol and Drug Foundation recommends using a strengths-based approach that is positive and engaging.
 For example, instead of the message “We need your help because alcohol and other drugs are tearing our community apart”.
 This could be reframed to become: “Your involvement will help build a strong and connected community”.

 Some people may be more willing to engage in positive ‘community-strengthening’ activities rather than something that is negative or uses scare tactics.